Aritra8438/Chatty/README.md

 git clone https://github.com/Aritra8438/Chatty.git
 ```

-This project's database is hosted at MongoDB localhost.
+This project's database is hosted at MongoDB Atlas.
+Pleas go through the documentation to go use remote atlas database eith this app.

 Backend:
 ```bash